coletonodonnell/coleton.io/content/posts/algo.md

 ### What is the Heap?

 In a heap, memory is allocated in random order in dynamic size.
 In other words, it isn't fixed and the size of what is stored on there can be changed.
 The heap is slow and costs a lot, but it is very flexable.

+## What is an Abstract Data Type?

+A data type consists of its representation and its operation.
+The representation is what it actually is and how it is implemented.
+The operation portion is what can be done with the data.
+In other words, the representation is the technical details of a data type, and the operation is what we can actually do with it.
+An Abstract Data Type is a Data Type where the operation is known, but the representation is not.
+A real life example is a book, a book is Abstract, but a Telephone Book is a representation.
+We will look at all of these Logical Data Structures as ADT first, so we can understand them, and then we can delve into how they work.

 ## Physical and Logical Data Structures